SichangHe/prev_DKU_signature_work/proposal/objectives.md

 The server should prioritize the focus on academic discussions, and help the users to stay in a positive mood during their activities.
-To help with users experience, the server should provide functions that academic users need in obvious places in the user interface, support internationalization and localization (i18n) for users using different languages, and follow a mobile-first approach.
+To help with users experience, the server should provide functions that academic users need in visually obvious places in the user interface, support internationalization and localization (i18n) for users using different languages, and follow a mobile-first approach.